Also by Pauline Connolly:

 experiences outside the session occur, the therapist – sensitive to how the

-asking ‘what?’ and ‘how?’ questions; as opposed to ‘why?’ questions; which
+‘how?’ questions; as opposed to ‘why?’ questions; which according to Perls,

-according to Perls, lead to rationalizations, self-deceptions, and away from
+lead to rationalizations, self-deceptions, and away from the immediacy of

 Given that for most individuals“… the mind and the creations of the mind work